chaeplin/neptune/README.md

 ## Software
 * mosquitto : mqtt broker
-* nodered : A visual tool for wiring the Internet of Things
+* nodered (optional) : A visual tool for wiring the Internet of Things
 * homebridge : NodeJS server you can run on your home network that emulates the iOS HomeKit API
 * homebridge-plugin
 * app